Introduction

 Struggling to feel your lower traps?
 Unsure if your form’s right?
 A physical therapist or a certified coach can make a world of difference.
 One good cue can unlock everything.

 Q1.
-What is the best lower trapezius exercise?
+What is the best lower trap exercise?

 The prone Y raise is highly effective for activating and strengthening the lower trapezius.